bxparks/AceSegment/README.md

 With the distinction between *frames* and *fields* explained, we can now explain how `Renderer::renderField()` works.
-The `Renderer` keeps an internal counter, and if the call occurs at a frame boundary, the `Renderer` calculates the `DimmingDigit` buffer in the `Driver` from the `StyledDigit` in the `Renderer`, and applies any changes to the digit bit patterns necessary to support the various digit styles (overall brightness, pulsing or blinking).
+The `Renderer` keeps an internal counter, and if the call occurs at a frame boundary, the `Renderer` calculates the `DimmablePattern` buffer in the `Driver` from the `StyledPattern` in the `Renderer`, and applies any changes to the digit bit patterns necessary to support the various digit styles (overall brightness, pulsing or blinking).
 Then the `Renderer` passes along the call to the `Driver` which will draw the resulting bit pattern on the LED display.

 If the call to `renderField()` occurs in the middle of a frame (i.e. in a field), then the `Renderer` simply passed along the call to the `Driver`, which